TrivadisPF/data-mesh-hackathon/documentation/Governance.md

 ## Avro Schema Naming Conventions

 We will use the IDL language to define the Avro schemas.
-For the records we use Upper Camel Case wheras for the properties we use Lower Camel Case.
+For the records we use Upper Camel Case whereas for the properties we use Lower Camel Case.

 * **Namespace**: `com.trivadis.<domain>.<subdomain | bounded-context>.avro`
 * **Protocol**: `<object>.<Event | State>Protocol`